BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

     members: GroupMember[], // For address lookup
   ): RoutingResult {
     // Reuses logic from: extensions/running-dinner/src/algorithms/routing.ts
     // 1.
-Validate groups have balanced meal assignments
+Check if dessert is at after party (eventMetadata.afterParty.isDessertLocation)
+    // 2a.
+If yes: Simplified routing - only assign starter and main course hosts,
+    //     dessert location is after party venue for all groups
+    // 2b.
+If no: Standard routing - all three meals at different homes
-    // 2.
+    // 3.
 Use backtracking algorithm to assign routes
-    // 3.
+    // 4.
 Populate addresses from ChurchTools person data
-    // 4.
+    // 5.
 Return routes
   }
 }